 Install physical barriers, floor markings, and other visual cues where needed.

 Establish one-way routes where appropriate to include showers, change rooms and washrooms.

-Install plexiglass or other solid barriers between pieces of equipment, that are higher than head height. (e.g., at the reception
+Install plexiglass or other solid barriers that are higher than head height. (e.g., at the reception area).

 Adjust the width of swim lanes to enable physical distancing.
 Consider alternating lanes or one swimmer per lane.

-Make sure that ventilation systems of indoor spaces operate properly.
+Make sure that heating, ventilation, and air conditioning (HVAC) systems of indoor spaces are operating properly.